apache/druid-website-src/README.md

 3. In `copy_druid_docs.py`, set `source_directory` to your OSS Druid repo.
 Make sure you're on the correct branch in your Druid repo before continuing.

 4. In `static/build-scripts`, run `python do_all_things.py -v VERSION`.
 The script assumes you used `npm` to install.
-See example 3 if you used `yarn`.
+See example 3 if you use `yarn`.

    **Example 1**: `python do_all_things.py -v 26.0.0`.
 This command builds version 26.0.0 of the docs and latest.

    **Example 2**: If you already have Docusaurus 2 installed, skip the installation by specifying the flag `--skip-install`.
 For example, `python do_all_things.py -v 26.0.0 --skip-install`

    **Example 3**: If you want to use yarn instead of npm, specify the flag `--yarn`.
-For example, python do_all_things.py -v 26.0.0 --skip-install --yarn
+For example, `python do_all_things.py -v 26.0.0 --skip-install --yarn`

-   For more information about the scripts, see [the scripts](#the-scripts)
+   For more information about the scripts, see [the scripts](#the-scripts).

 5. Find the build output in `druid-website-src/build`.
-If you go to the `build/docs`, you should see the latest and the version you specified.
+If you go to `build/docs`, you should see the latest and the version you specified.
 These are the files for the built site.
 If you run it locally, such as with `http-server` you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.

 6. Make a PR to `https://github.com/apache/druid-website` with the contents of `build`.